Postgraduate Diploma in Forensic Investigation and Criminal Justice

 Entrance requirements

-How to apply
+How to Apply

-Apply online here an application fee of R250-00 is payable.
-Your application must be accompanied by a 1-page letter of motivation, indicating why you are interested in this programme and whether your studies will be self-funded or paid for by a sponsor or bursary.
-The following documents must be uploaded with your application:
+• Apply online here before 30 September.
+An application fee of R210-00 must be paid (for logistic reasons, this should be paid before you begin the online application process).
+Your application must also be accompanied by a 1-page letter of motivation, indicating why you are interested in this programme and whether your studies will be self-funded or paid for by a sponsor or bursary.
+The following documents must be uploaded with your application: Certified copy of ID

 • Certified copy of Matric Certificate